Cedric-ruiu/myrmecophoto-vue/README.md

-Work in progress to the new Myrmecophoto website, continuous deployment at https://myrmecophoto.netlify.app/.
+Work in progress to the new **Myrmecophoto** website, continuous deployment at https://myrmecophoto.netlify.app/.
 Based on Nuxt hosted by Netlify.
 The original website that I migrate is http://www.myrmecophoto.fr/ (based on PHP CodeIgniter, MySQL, from scratch Sass & jQuery)

 [![Netlify Status](https://api.netlify.com/api/v1/badges/b121a494-a2dc-474d-ba33-b37ecebee4ad/deploy-status)](https://app.netlify.com/sites/myrmecophoto/deploys)

 ## Setup

-Require Node v16 and just exec `yarn`
+Require Node v16 and exec `yarn`

 ## Development Server